HeyBatlle1/Safety-Companion.com/README.md

 ---

-**Built for construction companies with 175+ employees seeking competitive advantage through comprehensive safety management, AI-powered risk analysis, and insurance optimization.**
+**Built for mid-sized construction professionals seeking competitive advantage through comprehensive safety management, AI-powered risk analysis, and insurance optimization that scales up or down with your operation.**